*Prices correct for 2019/2020 new students. Subject to potential annual increase in September 2020.

 Who is the Master of Public Health course for?

-You may already be working in public health, or looking to progress into this career and want to improve your skills and broaden your knowledge in ways that provide you with an improved level of independence and expertise to work within public health practice.
+This course is ideal if you’re working in public health and wish to improve your skills, and broaden your knowledge in ways that provide you with more autonomy and expertise in public health practice.

 The course is structured to allow knowledge transfer between home and overseas students, enabling you to benefit from best practice from all over the world.
 You’ll study the underlying causes, mechanisms and potential public health intervention strategies aimed at reducing health inequalities.

 Elements of the course have a global perspective, so you’ll get to study global, environmental and public health issues to gain an international perspective.
 If you’re an international student you’ll be able to study topics that are directly relevant to your native country, as well as looking at UK specific issues.